gitlabhq/gitlab-recipes/install/CentOS_6.md

 The following steps have been known to work.
 If you deviate from this guide, do it with caution and make sure you don't violate any assumptions GitLab makes about its environment.
-For things like AWS installation scripts, init scripts or config files for alternative web server have a look at the "Advanced Setup Tips" section.

 **Important Note:**
 If you find a bug/error in this guide please submit an issue or pull request